Our new kennel name is: RIVERLAND WHITES

 1. The dog must have only white (not coloured) purebred ancestors three generations back in the pedigree.

 2. The dog must be presented and judged as to appearance and temperament on a conformation show organised by any of the dog breeder's clubs and associations who are member organisations of the FCI.

 The respective national club will then issue a new registration certificate for the dog, expressly stating the breed name "White Swiss Shepherd Dog" in the language of the respective country.
 The previous pedigree and registration certificate will be collected and kept by the registrar of the recognising national breeders' club.
 The new registration certificate - if necessary with a certified translation - is then sent to the FCI office in Paris and an FCI certificate is issued, which then in turn will be accepted by the national clubs of most countries in the world under the breed name White Swiss Shepherd.

-Extract translation from an article in German, titled "Paris, 04.07.11: FCI beschließt die endgültige Anerkennung des WSS als eigene Rasse", please see http://www.weisse-schaeferhunde.de/anerkennung.htm.
+"Paris, 04.07.11: FCI beschließt die endgültige Anerkennung des WSS als eigene Rasse", please see http://www.weisse-schaeferhunde.de/anerkennung.htm.

 I fell in love with White Shepherds about 20 years ago.
 At that time, I was a breeder of Chihuahuas in Germany, and after years of listening to the nervous yelping and yapping of these - admittedly very cute and sweet - mini darlings, I was really longing for having a "Real Dog".

 My grandmother in the Czech Republic used to train German Shepherds and Dobermans for the Czech Border Police.
 She played a big role in my life.
 I will never forget the image of this slender little lady - bundled in thick protective clothing with a huge padded arm guard - shouting at the dogs to attack her, and then to let go, on command.
 I had huge respect for those strong and powerful creatures, and I feared them, too.
 In my eyes, those were the "Real Dogs".